6 Ways to Travel Without Buying Water.12 Jul 2018

 4. Carry an empty

-Some surf shops and the like in Bali now offer refill stations.
+Surf shops, hotels, cafes, diveshops and resturants all over SE Asia are now starting to offer refill stations.
 The idea is catching on.
 So keep your refillable bottle in your bag.
-Otherwise try hotels or restaurants - they may fill your bottle.
+Try your own hotel and restaurant in the morning - they will likely fill your bottle.
 It can't hurt to ask!
 If your hotel includes breakfast, fill all your bottles in the restaurant there and then.

 Enjoy a coffee, tea or fresh juice?
 Sit down for 10 minutes and enjoy it in a chilled way from a ceramic or glass cup.
 Many of these cafes or juice bars will also serve chilled table water.
 You can easily top up your fluids while surfing the free Wi-Fi and indulging in your favourite vice, your on holidays anyway, so sit down.